holium/realm-support/README.md

 * Fix docked app status indicator and more by @gdbroman
   ### Bug fixes:
  * Fix bug where docked apps' status indicator (for `isOpen`/`isActive`) isn't consistently working
- * Fix bug where https://github.com/holium/realm/issues/988 by persisting the order in MobX
  * Fix bug where Relic browser window doesn't rise to top on focus
   ### New stuff:
  * Add a hide/show context menu option